inf112-v19/LwjglApplicationConfiguration/Deliverables/Oblig3.md

     - TestScreen for GUI

 ## Part 3: Code
-#### Project:
+- Project:
-- The project
+    - The project starts in main where it where it creates a new RoboRallyGame.
+RoboRallyGame is the class that unites all the visual classes.
+We have three visual classes GameScreen, MenuScreen and TestScreen.
+RoboRallyGame mainly runs GameScreen and MenuScreen, but can run TestScreen which we use for debugging of issues.
+MenuScreen is the screen that appears first when you run the game, where it asks you to press Enter.
+GameScreen is the visualization of the entire game.
+The GameScreen class creates the board, the players and the GUI.
-#### Tests:
+- Tests:
     - We have a few JUnit tests that make sure we don't break existing code when implementing new features.
     - We have implemented a test screen for debugging GUI.
 In the RoborallyGame class, set debugging to true to launch the test screen.